By

 5 Pro Tips for Compliance During M&A

 Despite economic stresses, mergers and acquisitions activity remains a popular growth strategy for the insurance industry.
-Unfortunately, dealmakers often overlook regulatory compliance considerations in the planning and execution phases.
+Unfortunately, dealmakers often overlook insurance industry regulatory compliance considerations in the planning and execution phases.
 That can lead to lengthy delays and unexpected costs.
-To help your next deal go more smoothly, here are five keys to managing compliance during M&A.
+To help your next deal go more smoothly, here are five keys to managing insurance compliance during M&A.

 Understand the role of the entity’s FEIN in compliance.